 In 2008 the Florida legislature expanded the work experience requirement to include all applicants for CPA licensure regardless of when the individual sat for the CPA examination.
 In addition to experience obtain in the public accounting and government, the 2008 legislative change also allows experience obtained in industry and academia.
 Excess upper division accounting courses may be used to meet the general business requirement.
 However, elementary accounting classes are never acceptable for credit.
 Neither are courses for non-accounting majors and any MBA courses that are equivalent to elementary accounting.

-Nova Southeastern University, H. Wayne Huizenga College of Business and Entrepreneurship, Master of Accounting Program meets the educational degree completion requirement for licensure in all 50 states as well as five additional jurisdictions.
 Graduates of a Master of Accounting Program offered through an accredited institution such as Nova Southeastern University are eligible to sit for the Certified Public Accountancy Examination in any U.S. State, its territories, the District of Columbia, and Puerto Rico.
 Students should note that requirements for professional licensure can vary drastically by state.
 Because these requirements can change frequently and often without notice, it is strongly encouraged and is the responsibility of the student to ensure the degree they earn will meet requirements for licensure in the state in which they seek to be licensed.
 The H. Wayne Huizenga College of Business and Entrepreneurship cannot confirm whether its Master of Accounting degree meets all of the licensure requirements in a student's state of residence.
 Students should refer to their state licensing body for further information.
 For licensing board contact information and approval status, please see below. https://nasba.org/stateboards/